aryanindarapu/ece391-group56/README.md

 - Naive Bayes algorithm that converts natural language to kernel commands

 ### Natural Language Kernel Commands
-This kernel implements a Naive Bayes algorithm that takes natural language input from the terminal and exectues the command that the user intends to.
+This kernel implements a Naive Bayes algorithm that takes natural language input from the terminal and executes the command that the user intends to.
 For example, take the following input:

     Print out the contents of frame1.txt.